Takashicc/slack-approval/README.md

 ## How To Use

-- First, create a Slack App and install in your workspace.
+1. Create a Slack App and install in your workspace.
-- Second, add `chat:write` and `im:write` to OAuth Scope on OAuth & Permissions page.
+2. Add `chat:write` and `im:write` to OAuth Scope on OAuth & Permissions page.
-    > [!NOTE]
-    > When you want to use `authorized-groups`, you must add `usergroups:read` too.
+   1. (Optional) When you want to use `authorized-groups`, you must add `usergroups:read` too.
-- Finally, **Enable Socket Mode**.
+3. Finally, **Enable Socket Mode**.

 ```yml
 jobs: